 Using Multimedia to Enhance Class Lectures

 HC70A makes extensive use of state-of-the art audio-visual equipment and handouts and so that students can listen in class, interact, and participate in discussions, rather than keep their heads down and scribble notes non-stop.
 Each class begins with several minutes of rock-and-roll music chosen by a student or Bob Goldberg in order to get class energy levels up and have some fun.
 Major concepts, diagrams, and student pictures are projected using a digitized overhead camera, and handouts of all notes and figures are scanned, digitized into a PDF-formatted file, and uploaded on the class web site for student use.
-Click here to view and download class handouts of Spring 2015.
+Click here to view and download class handouts of Winter 2018.

 Lectures are digitally streamed on the class web site and can be accessed 24 hours a day.
 Lectures are recorded using a standard DV-capable camera with an audio line-in for direct audio feeds from a wireless hand-held microphone.
 Students also use microphones to ensure that class discussions are captured on video.
 Lectures recorded by the digital camera are simultaneously fed into an Apple Powerbook G4 laptop, and the video is encoded simultaneously into a QuickTime movie using QuickTime Broadcaster.
 The encoded video lectures are uploaded onto a QuickTime Streaming Server housed in the MCDB central computing office and posted on the class website.
 Lectures are viewable within an hour after the class has ended.

 History's Harvest: Where Food Comes From (ASPB Education Foundation) (2002)